Cinuru/website/README.md

 Dependencies are manages with [yarn](http://yarnpkg.com/) (or `npm`).
 To install the dependencies, simply run `yarn install`.
 To start a development server with life reloading, run `yarn start`.

-To deploy, simply run `yarn deploy`.
+To deploy, simply push to master.